Will Aymeric Laporte injury cost Manchester City dear? Why Pep Guardiola's gamble could backfire

 The scale of Manchester City's defensive woes were laid bare as Norwich stunned them at Carrow Road - and with few other options at his disposal, it could cost Pep Guardiola dear in the title race.

-Even if Liverpool lose five points between now and January 1, which is far from guaranteed (they've only dropped six in their last 19 games), City would have to be perfect to even draw level.
-They looked a million miles from that against Norwich.
+Even if Liverpool lose five points between now and January 1, which is far from guaranteed (they've only dropped six in their last 19 games), City would have to win every game to even draw level.
+They looked a million miles away from that against Norwich.

 Guardiola's men would have half a season to get themselves back on track, of course, but when they came back from the brink last season it wasn't against a Liverpool side on a 14-game winning streak.